-According to the Global Financial Centres Index, New York, London and Hong Kong are the top 3 financial centres in the world.
+According to the Global Financial Centres Index, New York, London and Hong Kong are the top 3 financial centers in the world.

 However, investment banking is a global and diverse industry populated by regional players operating at a variety of levels including: Global, International, and Local.

-Rather than simply assemble a bunch of dry statistics, we’ve assembled a large volume of real-life profiles and case histories of what it’s actually like to work in investment banking in different regions of the world.
+Rather than assemble a bunch of dry statistics, we’ve put together a collection of real-life profiles and case histories of what it’s actually like to work in investment banking in different regions of the world.

-North America features several of the world’s largest financial centres, including New York, Los Angeles, Chicago, Toronto, San Francisco and Washington, D.C.
+North America features several of the world’s largest financial centers, including New York, Los Angeles, Chicago, Toronto, and San Francisco.

 Most of the articles on this website have a “New York-centric” approach, but some delve specifically into regional trends around North America:

-Europe is home to the world’s second largest financial centre, London, as well as other major financial hubs including Zurich, Amsterdam, Brussels, Dublin, Frankfurt, Milan, Paris, Luxembourg and Moscow.
+Europe is home to the world’s second largest financial center, London, as well as other financial hubs such as Paris, Frankfurt, Amsterdam, and Zurich.

 Thanks largely to the petroleum industry, the Middle East is home to a number of important global financial centers, including Dubai, Tel Aviv, Abu Dhabi, Doha and Kuwait City.

-South America is home to relatively smaller but rapidly developing financial centres such as Rio de Janeiro and Buenos Aires.
+South America is home to relatively smaller but rapidly developing financial centers, such as Mexico City and São Paulo.

 Banks have shifted from hiring raw graduates and “training them on the job” to expecting new hires to hit the ground running and add value from day one.